jgonsior/german_ir_nlp_demo/backend/README.md

 # Training and Evaluation

+## Installation
-Install Conda Environment as described above
+Install the Conda Environment as described above or use `backend/scripts/setup_conda_env.sh` if you only want to train.
+Install CUDA.

 ## Data Preprocessing